kovidgoyal/calibre/manual/gui.rst

 |stdi| The :guilabel:`Send to device` action has eight variations, accessed by doing a right-click on the button.

-    1. **Send to main memory**: The selected books are transferred to the main memory of the ebook reader.
+    1. **Send to main memory**: The selected books are transferred to the main memory of the e-book reader.
-    2. **Send to card (A)**: The selected books are transferred to the storage card (A) on the ebook reader.
+    2. **Send to card (A)**: The selected books are transferred to the storage card (A) on the e-book reader.
-    3. **Send to card (B)**: The selected books are transferred to the storage card (B) on the ebook reader.
+    3. **Send to card (B)**: The selected books are transferred to the storage card (B) on the e-book reader.
     4. **Send specific format to**: The selected books are transferred to the selected storage location on the device, in the format that you specify.
     5. **Eject device**: Detaches the device from calibre.
     6. **Set default send to device action**: Allows you to specify which of the options, 1 through 5 above or 7 below, will be the default action when you click the main button.
     7. **Send and delete from library**: The selected books are transferred to the selected storage location on the device and then **deleted** from the Library.
-    8. **Fetch Annotations (experimental)**: Transfers annotations you may have made on an ebook on your device to the comments metadata of the book in the calibre library.
+    8. **Fetch Annotations (experimental)**: Transfers annotations you may have made on an e-book on your device to the comments metadata of the book in the calibre library.

-You can control the file name and folder structure of files sent to the device by setting up a template in :guilabel:`Preferences->Import/Export->Sending books to devices`.
+You can control the file name and folder structure of files sent to the device by setting up a template in :guilabel:`Preferences->Import/export->Sending books to devices`.
 Also see :ref:`templatelangcalibre`.

 .. _fetch_news: